 Examples: Mistrust.
 Constant conflict.
 Boundaries being approached or crossed.
 Resentment.

 These are boulders along the rocky road of marriage that can get in your way and make you change direction and get off course.
 You can become divided as you navigate different paths around the boulders and now you’re not walking together.
 You can feel the separate lives forming.
 Plus, you feel like co-owners of a small business named, Family, Inc. and your communication has devolved to a level that has all the romance of a business meeting—“Did you pay the electric bill?
 Who’s driving to soccer practice?
 What’s this charge on the statement?”
-Maybe, after a few boulders, you’re just trying to keep it together for the kids.
+This can make a marriage difficult.
+And maybe, after a few boulders, you’re just trying to keep it together for the kids.

 The boulders of marriage can unite you, rather than divide you.
 It’s all in how you approach them.

 4. The Hardest Things (Marital Hardness Level: I Feel Hopeless.)

 Examples: Infidelity.
 Apathy.
 Emotional Affairs.
 Contempt.
 Separate Lives Under One Roof.

 You are going to face some problems and issues that seem “irreconcilable” along the rocky road of marriage.
 This isn’t an annoying pebble in your shoe, or a rock you can twist your ankle on or throw at your spouse; this isn’t even a boulder that has come between you.
 There are mountains to climb.
 And the fact is that you can also move up the Hardness Scale very quickly.
 Situations, issues, problems can escalate from Annoying, Discouraging, Exasperating, to Hopeless quickly if left unchecked and undealt with.